 On the server side, it is possible to look at the protocol of the accepted sockets with getsockopt(SO_PROTOCOL): if the client requested to use MPTCP, the protocol will be set to IPPROTO_MPTCP.
 This can be used on kernels < 5.16 too.

-Example in C (client only)
+Example in C (client or server)

 #define MPTCP_INFO 1